AgileRL/AgileRL/docs/llm_finetuning/fused_logprobs.rst

     from agilerl.algorithms import GRPO, CISPO, GSPO, LLMPPO, LLMREINFORCE

-    # Both fused paths are on by default when liger-kernel is installed.
+    # Bounded fused log-probs are always on.
+Liger is opt-in for the loss.
-    agent = GRPO(...)

-    # Force the standard PyTorch paths even if Liger is available.
-    agent = GRPO(
-        ...,
-        use_liger_loss=False,
-        use_fused_linear_logprobs=False,
-    )

-Tiny batches (only a few hundred tokens total) may not see much benefit from chunking and can even be slightly slower; very large sequences may still run out of memory for non-vocabulary reasons (attention, backbone activations).
+    agent = GRPO(...)                    # standard (always-bounded) loss path agent = GRPO(..., use_liger_loss=True)  # fused Liger loss (token-level bounded)

 Example: what changes in memory?
 --------------------------------

-Illustrative peak **workspace** for the vocabulary projection only: same batch, sequence, and vocab, comparing storing full logits once versus fusing/chunking so only a thin slice of vocab scores exists at a time.
-Numbers are order-of-magnitude; real runs add the rest of the model on top.
+Illustrative peak **workspace** for the vocabulary projection only: same batch, sequence, and vocab, comparing storing full logits once versus chunking so only a thin slice of vocab scores exists at a time.
+Numbers are order-of-magnitude;
+real runs add the rest of the model on top.

 .. list-table::
    :header-rows: 1